-Revolving Line of Credit - The revolving line of credit arrangement has afive year term and bears interest at the greater of LIBOR or 0%, plus2.75%.
+Revolving Line of Credit - The revolving line of credit arrangement has a five year term and bears interest at the greater of LIBOR or 0%, plus 2.75%.
 The agreement requires the payment of a commitment fee of 0.50% per annum for unused commitments.
 The revolving line of credit matures in October 2026, at which time all outstanding revolving facility loans and accrued and unpaid interest are due.
 Any outstanding letters of credit reduce the availability of the revolving line of credit.
 There was no outstanding balance under the arrangement as of September 30, 2022 and December 31, 2021.
-Additionally, the Company has standby letters of credit issued under its 2021 Credit Agreement that reduce the availability under the revolver of \$8.3 million and \$8.1 million as of September 30, 2022 and December 31, 2021 was approximately \$81.7 million and \$81.9 million, respectively.
+Additionally, the Company has standby letters of credit issued under its 2021 Credit Agreement that reduce the availability under the revolver of \$8.3 million and \$8.1 million as of September 30, 2022 and December 31, 2021, respectively.
+The amount available on the revolver as of September 30, 2022 and December 31, 2021 was approximately \$81.7 million and \$81.9 million, respectively.